Super Bowl XLI halftime show: Synopsis

 The show was approximately 12 minutes in duration.
-Prince wore a turquoise suit and had a durag in over hair.
+Prince wore a turquoise suit and had a scarf in over his hair.
 He performed on a large stage shaped like his signature "love symbol".
 The edges of the stage had neon lighting.
 During the show, he was accompanied by his backing band New Power Generation.
 He was also accompanied by the duo "The Twinz", which consisted of identical twins Maya and Nandy McClean, who had previously toured with Prince.
 Additionally, for some songs, he was further accompanied by the Florida A&M University Marching 100 Band.
 The marching band had their uniforms adorned with illuminated tape.

-The performance began with an intro featuring the song "We Will Rock You."
+The performance began with an intro featuring the song "We Will Rock You".
 Fireworks were launched during this intro, and lighting effects simulating lightning were also utilized.
 Prince then came on stage, rising via a stage elevator, and performed his hit song "Let's Go Crazy".
 During this song, Prince included an ad-libbed call and response from the crowd.

 Now joined by the Florida A&M University Marching 100 Band, he performed a medley of his songs "Baby I'm a Star" and "1999" and the Creedence Clearwater Revival song "Proud Mary".